Contents

 The best time to see elephants in Tanzania would be during the dry season, which runs from June to October.

 During this time, the vegetation is less dense, making it easier to spot the elephants.
-And they tend to gather around water sources, which makes it easier to find them.
+And they tend to gather around water sources, which makes them easier to find.

-The dry season is a great time for game viewing in general.
-Since the animals are more active and tend to congregate around water sources.
+The dry season is an excellent time for game viewing.
+Animals are more active and tend to congregate around water sources.

 When is the best time to see hippos in Tanzania?